 of works by Dalí outside Europe.
 A major collection of Renaissance and Baroque art

 is housed at the nearby Ringling Museum in Sarasota.

 Our students have had great success in obtaining admission to selective graduate programs, competitive museum internships, and employment in the field.

-Assistant Professor, Islamic art and architecture; Muslim visual and material culture; Islamic art historiography, Islamic theories of aesthetics and visual perception.
+Associate Professor, Islamic art and architecture; Islamic art of calligraphic design, Muslim visual and material culture; Islamic art historiography, Islamic theories of aesthetics and visual perception.